 Alloy 718 is stocked by Columbia Metals in the solution treated condition as per AMS 5662 which is highly suitable for heavy machining, forming or welding as it is in its most malleable state.
 It is also stocked in the API 6A specification, which is widely used in oil & gas industry applications.

 It can be precipitation hardened after fabrication to achieve the right strength levels.
 It can be solution treated and age hardened at several temperatures to fulfill the requirements of individual specifications.
 Each heat treatment can offer the user with a different set of mechanical and physical properties suitable for different applications.

 Alloy 718 also offers excellent corrosion resistance in a range of media.
-It excels in a range of environments including organic acids, inorganic acids (not strongly oxidising), hydrogen sulphide and sour gasses.
+It excels in a range of environments including organic acids, inorganic acids (not strongly oxidizing), hydrogen sulfide and sour gasses.
 It is also particularly resistant to chloride stress-corrosion cracking.
-The chromium content present in the material results in an excellent resistance to oxidation and sulphur compounds up to temperatures of around 980°C. The molybdenum content aids in the overall pitting resistance of the material.
+The chromium content present in the material results in excellent resistance to oxidation and sulfur compounds up to temperatures of around 980°C. The molybdenum content aids in the overall pitting resistance of the material.